Managing Medicines for a Person With Alzheimer's

 - Can this medicine cause problems if taken with other medicines?

 Managing medications is easier if you have a complete list of them.
-The list should show the name of the medicine, the doctor who prescribed it, how much the person with Alzheimer’s takes, and how often.
+The list should show the name of the medicine, the doctor who prescribed it, how much the person with Alzheimer's takes, and how often.
 Visit Tracking Your Medications: Worksheet for a template.
-Keep the list in a safe place at home, and make a copy to keep in your purse or wallet.
-Bring it with you when you visit the person’s doctor or pharmacist.
+Keep the list in a safe place at home, and make a copy to keep in your purse or wallet or save a picture on your phone.
+Bring it with you when you visit the person's doctor or pharmacist.

 People with Alzheimer's should be monitored when they start taking a new drug.
 Follow the doctor's instructions and report any unusual symptoms right away.
 Also, let the doctor know before adding or changing any medications.

-People with Alzheimer’s disease often need help taking their medicine.
+People with Alzheimer's disease often need help taking their medicines.
 If the person lives alone, you may need to call and remind him or her or leave notes around the home.
 A pillbox allows you to put pills for each day in one place.
-Some pillboxes come with alarms that remind a person to take the medicine.
+Some pillboxes come with alarms that remind a person to take the medicines.